 You may have heard it called all three of the above.
 Which is right?
 Well, that depends on where you are.
 Let’s break it down:

 March 17th is significant as he died on this date – today, pay homage to his memorial tomb at Down Cathedral in Downpatrick, Northern Ireland.
-More information about St Patrick can be found here.
+Learn more about St Patrick here.

 There are places all over Ireland associated with St Patrick.
 In County Galway: Croagh Patrick, Ireland’s holy mountain is a much-beloved pilgrimage route (especially on Reek Sunday, the final Sunday of July, which sees a mass pilgrimage to the top) and Mam Ean, or the Pass of the Birds, where there is a shrine dedicated to the saint.
 And in County Mayo, check out the beautiful Downpatrick Head and sea stack, once a popular spot for pilgrims.